Rajasthani people: Rajasthani paintings

 Phad paintings ("Mewar-style of painting") is the most ancient Rajasthani art form.
 Phad paintings, essentially a scroll painting done on cloth, are beautiful specimen of the Indian cloth paintings.
-These have their own styles and patterns and are very popular due to their vibrant colors and historic themes.
+These have their own styles and patterns and are very popular due to their vibrant colours and historic themes.
 The Phad of God Devnarayan is largest among the popular Pars in Rajasthan.
 The painted area of God Devnarayan Ki Phad is 170 square feet (i.e. 34' x 5').
 Some other Pars are also prevalent in Rajasthan, but being of recent origin, they are not classical in composition.
 Another famous Par painting is Pabuji Ki Phad.
 Pabuji Ki Phad is painted on a 15 x 5 ft. canvas.
 Other famous heroes of Phad paintings are Gogaji, Prithviraj Chauhan, Amar Singh Rathore, etc.